|Qigong & tai chi|

 Andy has a keen enthusiasm for qigong and tai chi.
 Patient, calm, well mannered and considerate, Andy is a pleasant person to work with.

 Teaching assistants all possess qualities necessary for tai chi instruction:

 Friendly and personable

 Expressing the teaching

-Being an assistant teacher is a challenge; it requires the student to articulate skills and ideas in a way that makes sense to other people.
+Being a teaching assistant is a challenge; it requires the student to articulate skills and ideas in a way that makes sense to other people.

 This requires considerable effort.
 Expressing the teaching to somebody else is not easy.

 In order to explain, you must dismantle things, give examples, illustrate and demonstrate.
 You need to answer questions and to re-consider your own perceptions.